Skip Navigation

 7. Budget

 Include a detailed and accurate budget, one section for each year of the project.
-Make arrangements to meet with Barb Fowler, Assistant Comptroller (x4169) in the Business Office, to have your budget reviewed.
-See the "Creating a Budget" page on this website for more information.
+Make arrangements to meet with Susan Benson, Grant and Cash Manager (x5990) in the Business Office, to have your budget reviewed.
+See the “Creating a Budget” page on this website for more information.

 8. Information about your organization

 The description of your organization usually includes a history; an explanation of the non-profit governing structure; as well as its primary activities, audiences, and services.
-The Office of Corporate and Foundation Relations has several prototypes for paragraphs, pages, or addenda describing Carleton College.
+The Grants Office has several prototypes for paragraphs, pages, or addenda describing Carleton College.

 9. Appendices

 Keep appendices to a minimum.
 Examples of appendices often requested are an IRS Statement of Tax Exemption [501(c)(3)], a list of the Board of Trustees, and an annual report.
-All of these documents are available in Corporate and Foundation Relations.
+All of these documents are available in the Grants Office.

 Cover Letters